Invalidthoughts/alx-low_level_programming/0x00-hello_world/README.md

-created a script that compiles a C file and creates an executable
+wrote a programme that prints using puts